Other Exercises

 "My name is Sue! how do you do!
 Now you gonna die!"

-Yeah that's what I him.
+Yeah that's what I told him.

 Well, I hit him hard right between the eyes,

-And he went down but to my surprise,
+And he went but to my surprise,

-I a chair right his teeth,
+I busted a chair right across his teeth,

 And we crashed through the wall and into the street,

-I tell you I've fought tougher men,
+I tell you I've tougher men,

 but I really can't remember when,

-I heard him laugh and then I heard him cuss,
+Well I heard him laugh and then I heard him cuss,

-He went for his gun but I pulled mine first,
+He went for his gun but I pulled first,

 He stood there lookin' at me and I saw him smile.

-And he said, "Son, this world is rough,
+And he said, "Son, world is rough,

-And if a man's gonna make it he's gotta be tough,
+And if a man's gonna it he's gotta be tough,

 So I gave you that name and I said goodbye,

-I knew you'd have to get tough or die,
+I you'd to get or die,

 And it's that name that helped to make you strong.